lam-dan/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 ### Voting Application Quiz 1

-_For the sample application, what data needs to be transmitted from the web browser to the server_?
+_For the sample application, which languages and protocols might have been involved in delivering the vote to the server_?

 Vote and question number